amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 Actors can also call other actors directly.
 The `Actor` base class exposes an `IActorProxyFactory` class through the `ProxyFactory` property.
 To create an actor proxy from within an actor, use the `ProxyFactory` property of the `Actor` base class.
-The following example shows an `OrderActor` that invokes operations on two other actors:
+The following example shows an `OrderActor` that invokes operations on two other actors (a stock and a payment actor):

 ```csharp
 public class OrderActor : Actor, IOrderActor